itamames/Quiz5Practice/README.md

 Question 3

-What would be the configuration after C is known for Dijkstra’s algorithm for question 2?
+What would be the configuration after C starting with A is known for Dijkstra’s algorithm for question 2?

 ![Q3](Question3a.png)